hexchat/hexchat/faq.md

 >   - config/addons/*.dll Plugins (Windows)
 >   - config/addons/*.so Plugins (Unix)

+The addons dir may need to be created.

 ### How do I minimize HexChat to the System Tray (Notification Area)?